A dark and moist pumpkin loaf sweetened with dates, fragrant with pumpkin pie spices and topped with pecans.

 I dotted the top of my pumpkin loaf with pecans and glazed it with soy milk near the end of the cooking time.
 Both steps are optional, and you could also replace the pecans with walnuts or other nuts if you prefer.

 - ½ cup soy milk (or almond or cashew milk)

-- 2 tbsp grape seed oil (or other mildly flavoured oil)
+- 2 tablespoon grape seed oil (or other mildly flavoured oil)

-- 1 flax egg (1 tbsp ground flaxseed soaked in 3 tbsp of water until gloopy)
+- 1 flax egg (1 tablespoon ground flaxseed soaked in 3 tablespoon of water until gloopy)

 - 1 ½ cups white flour